shukriadams/tetrifact/README.md

 ## Security

 Tetrifact currently has no security model - it is 100% open.
 Use it on an internal network where everyone is trusted.
+Security will be added later.

 ## License